 Kirit Patel – Chair

 Kirit is a manager and trainer with over 20 years’ experience working in the voluntary and community sector.
+Kirit’s most recent post was Project Coordinator with Southern Voices.
 For over ten years, Kirit managed Oxfam’s Race Equality Programme in England.
 Before joining Oxfam, Kirit was the Services Manager for the Black Health Agency (now BHA) promoting sexual and wider health initiatives for disadvantaged groups; and managed the Kath Locke Centre (part of Big Life Group) a multi-agency community health resource in Manchester.

 Kirit is a trustee for Breakthrough UK working for employment opportunities for disabled people; part of Steady State Manchester collective arguing for a viable city regional economy that works for people and the planet; and Chair of Can-Survive UK, a cancer support charity for ethnic minorities in Greater Manchester.

-In late 2015, Kirit started a part-time MA in Creative Education at the University of Salford.
+In 2018, Kirit completed a part-time MA in Creative Education at the University of Salford.

 Suresh Rambaran – Trustee